Zgodovina in kulturni pomen kadil

 Palo Santo from Peru

-Fragrant Sticks from India
+Incense Sticks from India

-India has a rich tradition of using incense sticks, or 'Agarbattis', in religious ceremonies and meditation.
+India has a rich tradition of using incense sticks or 'Agarbattis' in religious ceremonies and meditation.

-Dry Herbs from Central America
+Dried Herbs from Central America

-Japanese Incense Incense
+Japanese Nerikoh Incense

 Tibetan "Rope" Incense